-Here are the answers to many of your frequently asked questions about SoCA's new downtown campus and student life this fall
+Here are the answers to many of your frequently asked questions about SoCA's new downtown campus and its effect on student life.

 1. Will there be parking downtown?